After spending 14 days here, we can say that you’ll never run out of things to do in Ubud Bali!

 While Ubud is a place known for its nightlife, it’s also a place that showcases the beautiful culture of Bali through the locations we mentioned above.

-If you're looking for other great Asia travel destinations while visiting Bali, be sure to check out our tips on things to do in Penang, Malaysia.
+If you’re looking for other great Asia travel destinations while visiting Bali, be sure to check out these great ideas: Things to do in Penang, Malaysia2 Days In Tokyo Japan and Where To StayThings to do in Kuala Lumpur, Malaysia

 Are you excited to pay a visit to Ubud now?
 Tell us in the comments below!